viswarajramji/Retail-Store-Discount/readme.md

 # Retail Store Discount Application

-* Note: Developed in MacOS.
+* Note: this project was developed in MacOS.

 ## Overview